Acura RL: 2005 (KB1)

-A first for the RL was the use of aluminum 4-piston front brake calipers over 12.6-inch cast-iron ventilated front rotors.
+A first for the RL was the use of aluminum four-piston front brake calipers over 12.6-inch cast-iron ventilated front rotors.
 These multi-piston calipers, derived from racing applications, are extremely rigid.
-In the rear, 12.2-inch cast-iron ventilated discs attached to their hub with lightweight aluminum collets and were gripped by one-piston aluminum brake calipers.
-The RL was equipped with unique five-spoke 17-inch alloy wheels and Michelin Pilot HX MXM 4 245/50-R-17 98V all season grand touring tires.
-These wheels were one inch larger in diameter, and the tires 20 mm wider in section, than those found on the first-generation Acura RL.
+In the rear, 12.2-inch cast-iron ventilated discs attached to their hub with lightweight aluminum collets were gripped by one-piston aluminum brake calipers.
+The RL was equipped with unique five-spoke 17-inch alloy wheels and Michelin Pilot HX MXM4 245/50R17 98V all season grand touring tires.

 New features on the 2005 RL included a keyless entry system that allowed the driver to both lock and unlock the car by touching the door handle without having to use the remote control, and a keyless start system.
 A new 260 watt, ten speaker Bose DVD-Audio 5.1 sound system equalized for the RL cabin featured several Bose technologies.
 Bose AudioPilot is a noise compensation technology which analyzes background environmental cabin noise and uses an algorithm based on cabin acoustics to boost certain portions of the musical signal so that it may be heard more clearly above environmental sound "clutter" without any apparent change in volume.
 Bose Centerpoint processes stereo and matrix surround sound recordings to allow play through the 5.1 sound system even though the source may only be a stereo sound track.
 Bose Active Noise Cancellation (ANC) rounded out the suite.
 The ANC was always on, whether the stereo was on or not.
 The ANC took input from two microphones placed in the cabin to analyze drivetrain-related low-frequency sound waves entering the cabin.
 The ANC sent information to the sound system to create a precisely shaped and timed reverse-phased audio signal from the door speakers and the subwoofer.
 The result was a dramatic reduction in perceived engine and exhaust noise.

 XM Satellite Radio, integrated Bluetooth hands-free technology for wireless phone use, voice recognition technology with over 560 voice commands to control navigation system and displays, wireless phone, audio system, heating and ventilation controls rounded out the cabin's technological features.
 Heating and air conditioning systems were tied into a solar sensor and GPS positioning so that cabin temperature remained constant in a mixed sun and shade situation.
 Based on sun position and cabin orientation, the system could automatically send additional cooling air to the sunny side of the car to keep that occupant comfortable, while not freezing out the occupant on the shady side.